1942 Nickel Value (2026 Guide): Errors List, “D”, “S”, “P” & No Mint Mark Worth

 1942 No Mint Mark Nickel Value

-The 1942 no mint mark nickel is the only Philadelphia type without any mintmark.
+The 1942 no-mintmark nickel is the only Philadelphia-struck type without any mintmark.
 It uses the traditional 75% copper, 25% nickel composition from the early months of 1942, before the October switch to silver.
+Philadelphia ended production of these regular-composition coins when the new silver dies arrived.

-To identify this circulation strike variety, check both potential mintmark locations on the reverse—no mark to the right of Monticello and no mark above the dome.
-The coin’s regular strike appearance and typical surface texture distinguish it from proof versions.
+To identify this variety, check both potential mintmark locations on the reverse: there should be nothing to the right of Monticello and nothing above the dome.
+The coin’s standard surface texture distinguishes it from proof versions, which have deeply mirror-like fields.

-Circulated examples trade near face value, while mint state coins start around $1-$5.
-Prices increase substantially for specimens grading MS-65 or higher.
-And Full Steps examples—showing all six steps of Monticello clearly defined—can reach into the thousands in top grades.
+Circulated examples trade near face value.
+Mint state coins start around $1–$5 for lower grades, while pieces grading MS-65 or higher climb significantly.
+Full Steps examples — showing all six steps of Monticello clearly defined — can reach into the thousands in the finest grades.

 Most circulated pieces show heavy wear on Jefferson’s cheekbone and Monticello’s steps.
 Collectors should avoid coins with scratches, cleaning marks, or environmental damage, as these significantly reduce value regardless of technical grade.